GE warns more pain ahead as pandemic deals $1 billion cash hit

 (Reuters) - General Electric Co (GE.N) said on Wednesday the coronavirus pandemic dealt a $1 billion blow to cash flow at its industrial business in the first quarter, while total revenue fell almost 8% and the company warned the damage would worsen in the next three months.

+Some analysts saw little that was unexpected in the results.
+While aviation profit margins fell more than was predicted, GE’s forecast that the unit will see a slow recovery “should not surprise investors,” Barclays analyst Julian Mitchell wrote.

+Others said the results were disappointing.
+“Considering that GE had previously established a pattern of ‘beat and raise,’ we anticipated a result above 10 cents and a better free cash flow print,” said John Inch, analyst at Gordon Haskett.

-The Boston-based conglomerate had earlier this month pulled its 2020 forecast, citing uncertainties created by the coronavirus outbreak, but backed its first-quarter industrial free cash flow expectation of near negative $2 billion.
+The Boston-based conglomerate had earlier this month pulled its 2020 forecast, citing uncertainties created by the coronavirus outbreak but backed its first-quarter industrial free cash flow expectation of near negative $2 billion.

 Free cash flow from industrial operations was negative $2.2 billion in the first quarter, missing analysts’ estimates of negative $2.02 billion, according to Refinitiv data.